Jerkner/BattleCounter/README.md

 - `index.css`: CSS file for styling the app interface.
 - `index.js`: JavaScript file handling the counter functionality.

-## How to Use

-- Click the "WIN" button to increment the battle count.
-- Use "FINISH SET" to save the current set and reset the counter.
-- "RESET" button resets the count and saved sets.

 ## Contact

 For any questions or suggestions regarding this project, feel free to reach out to me [here](mailto:philip@jerkner.se).